Disha152/Disha152/README.md

 # 💫 About Me:
-😄 Pronouns: She/Her<br>🔭 I’m currently building ChatGPT Clone.<br>🌱 I’m currently learning more about Artificial Intelligence.<br>👯 I’m looking to collaborate on Flutter Projects.<br>💬 Ask me about Flutter or tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend most of the time reading interesting articles.<br>🌐 Socials
+😄 Pronouns: She/Her<br>🔭 I’m currently working on an E-commerce app called MERCH.<br>🌱 I’m currently learning more about Artificial Intelligence.<br>👯 I’m looking to collaborate on Flutter Projects.<br>💬 Ask me about Flutter or tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend most of the time reading interesting articles.<br>🌐 Socials

 ## 🌐 Socials: